Expert UK to Dubai Double Tax Treaty Advice for Residents, Founders & Businesses

 Industry Statistics That Matter

-• Treaty relief claims without supporting analysis are more likely to face HMRC challenge than those with documented justification.
+• Treaty relief claims submitted without supporting analysis are materially more likely to be challenged than those backed by documented residence and income evidence.

 Book a call to discuss how your current position would stand up to HMRC scrutiny.